Chris Van Hoof: Digital Twin Technology

 Van Hoof is applying digital twin technology to build a more complete picture of an individual’s lifestyle, behavior and environment, with the aim of preventing and intercepting diseases that currently rely on longitudinal recordings.
-In January 2019, Van Hoof stated that mental health therapy in particular is based on a trial and error approach, which can stall the recovery process dramatically, and believes it could enable therapists to personalize the treatment of mental health disorders faster and more effectively.

 EEG Headset

 In 2018, IMEC announced that Van Hoof and his team had developed a prototype of an electroencephalogram (EEG) headset that can measure emotions and cognitive processes in the brain.

-IMEC stated that while traditional EEG technologies have been around for a long time to diagnose medical conditions like epilepsy or sleep disorders, they fall short for promising novel therapeutic applications, such as cognitive skill improvement through sensory stimulation and VR-based cognitive treatments for conditions such as autism and ADHD.
-IMEC’s wireless EEG headset allows users to comfortably wear the device for hours on end which makes it suitable for therapeutic, learning and gaming applications.

 Health Patch

 In 2016, Van Hoof and his team at IMEC presented a small-form health patch that was reported to have more functionalities than any other patch available on the market.
 The chip was optimized for low power consumption and was combined with an electrode patch that can stay on the body for long periods of time, including when showering.

-Van Hoof’s technology was the first patch to combine a variety of sensing capabilities – ranging from an accelerometer (to track a person’s physical activity) to ECG tracking (measuring the heart’s electrical activity) and bioelectrical impedance monitoring (measuring body composition, respiratory activity and the distribution of body fluids).